Sim3-14159/box-seller/README.md

-# Orpheus Example
+# Box Seller

-**Orpheus Example** is an AI-powered game prototype that showcases interactive storytelling and intelligent decision-making.
+**Box Seller** is an AI-powered game prototype that showcases interactive storytelling and intelligent decision-making.
 It's a sample project that uses an AI API from [Hack Club](https://hackclub.com) that my school was lucky enough to get accepted into.

 <br>